adammurdoch/model-experiments/declaring-software-type.md

 **A Kotlin JVM library**: a library implemented using a single version of Kotlin and that runs on a single version of the JVM.

-The developer defines these versions.
+The developer declares the Kotlin and JVM versions.

 ```kotlin
 kotlinJvmLibrary {